richardbiely/gaia-ecs/README.md

 ```

 ### Single-header
-Gaia-ECS is shipped also as a [single header file](https://github.com/richardbiely/gaia-ecs/blob/main/single_include/gaia.h) which you can simple drop into your project and start using.
+Gaia-ECS is shipped also as a [single header file](https://github.com/richardbiely/gaia-ecs/blob/main/single_include/gaia.h) which you can simply drop into your project and start using.
 To generate the header we use a wonderful Python tool [Quom](https://github.com/Viatorus/quom).

 In order to generate the header use the following command inside your root directory.
 ```bash
 quom ./include/gaia.h ./single_include/gaia.h -I ./include
 ```

-You can also used the attached make_single_header.sh or create your own script for your platfrom.
+You can also use the attached make_single_header.sh or create your script for your platform.

-Creation of the single-header can be automated via -GAIA_MAKE_SINGLE_HEADER.
+Creation of the single header can be automated via -GAIA_MAKE_SINGLE_HEADER.

 # Project structure